What did the human genome project discover?

 - Ethical, Legal, and Social Implications (ELSI)

-What does the human genome contain?
+What is the main focus of the human genome project?

 What are the two important goals of Human Genome Project?